Puducherry Puducherry, India Travel Guide

 Yoga sessions, surfing, or cycling through charming streets.

 Food is another highlight.
-Puducherry's cuisine is a delicious fusion, with all things from classic French cakes and pastries gourmet European dishes to spicy Tamil seafood curries and traditional vegetarian thalis.
+Puducherry's cuisine is a tasty fusion, with the whole things from classic French cakes and pastries gourmet European cuisine to spicy Tamil seafood curries and traditional vegetarian thalis.
 You can enjoy fine dining in heritage hotels or savor street food from vendors in the area.

 Puducherry has an unique cultural mosaic.
 Prepare for a destination that invites both quiet reflection and lively exploration.
 This coastal town successfully preserves its historical strata while evolving as a modern a tourist destination.